Glossary

 job

-Jobs are real processes that perform tasks in a workflow.
+Jobs are the real processes that tasks represent in a workflow.
 In Cylc, they are implemented by job scripts prepared by the scheduler.

 job host